wez3/python-microsoft365-mail-to-elasticsearch/README.md

 - user: the ID of the user to read the e-mail from
 - inbox_id: the ID of the Inbox folder
 - deleteditems_id: the ID of the Deleted items folder
+- attachments_path: path to save attachments separately on disk

 After configuration, run the script with: